 April 1995 Made pilgrimage to the ancient cities of Makkah and Madinah.
 The trip inspired multiple poems, songs and writings.
 Shortly thereafter, I edited and distributed my travel journal to close friends and family as a book entitled “The Journey Home”.

 Spring 1995 Began work on demo recordings for a unique collection of spiritual hymns (nasheed) inspired by muslim teachings.
 In the true tradition of nasheed, I chooses to use only my voice and a simple frame drum (daff) on the project.

-Summer 1995 Completed and sent my demo of hymns to Chicago USA based multi-media producers Sound Vision, who quickly agreed to distribute the songs as a recording entitled “A Whisper of Peace”.
+Autumn 1995 Completed and sent my demo of hymns to Chicago USA based multi-media producers Sound Vision, who quickly agreed to distribute the songs as a recording entitled “A Whisper of Peace”.